The 8 Steps to Selling Your Own Property in NT

 You don’t have to use an agent to sell your own house in NT

-Did you know PropertyNow can list your property on all the major real estate websites, give you all the real estate support you need to sell your own home and help you save thousands in agent commissions?
-You do now!
+Did you know PropertyNow can list your property on all the major real estate websites?
+WE give you the real estate support you need to sell your own home and help you save thousands in agent commissions!
+Contact the PropertyNow team today to learn how easy it is to sell your home without an agent